Key Features:

 - PantherLAB Scripting Tools: Utilize a suite of scripts to streamline tasks like identifying launching module locations, finding event callers, create error and constant vis, etc.

-Panther Dashboard stores a binary file named pantherscan.target.bin alongside your LabVIEW project file.
-This file contains essential information for loading your project and DQMH modules.
+Panther Dashboard generates a binary file, pantherscan.target.bin, located alongside your LabVIEW project.
+This file is critical for loading your project and DQMH modules.

 Getting Started